pengutronix/genimage/README.rst

 		filesystem is created.
 This option is only used for writeable filesystem types, such as extX, vfat, ubifs and jffs2.
 This defaults to false.
+:temporary:	If this is set to true, the image is created in
+		``tmppath`` rather than ``outputpath``.
+This can be useful for intermediate images defined in the configuration file which are not needed by themselves after the main image is created.
+This defaults to false.
 :exec-pre:	Custom command to run before generating the image.
 :exec-post:	Custom command to run after generating the image.
 :flashtype:	refers to a flash section.
 Optional for non flash like images